cbarrient/Latebird-client/README.md

 C => D6
 D => D2
 ```
 Connect the other pin of the button with the ground `GND`.
+Here's the schematic of the board.
+Connect each button to its corresponding pin and to ground.
+![alt text](./images/nodemcu-esp8266-board.png)

 Repeat this for all buttons.
 Note that you can connect the ground to an empty row on your breadboard to connect multiple elements to it.
 * Step 3: the element is now connected to the chip

-Here's the schematic of the board.
-Connect each button to its corresponding pin and to ground.
-![alt text](./images/nodemcu-esp8266-board.png)

-Once everything is connected, upload `main.py` located in the `ex4-button` folder.
+Once everything is connected, upload `main.py` located in the `ex2-button` folder.
 Then reset the board.
 Once you reconnect to WebREPL, you can press each button and verify if they are working.

 **If you are the first to finish this step, raise your hand to get a bonus point!**